RyanTau/GroceryCompare/README.md

     2) Download the version that matches your Chrome browser
     3) replace the current selenium webdriver file with the one you downloaded

+For the Frontend, It is a React App.
+You must have NPM installed on your computer.
+To start the frontend you:
+    1) Goto the frontend folder
+    2) Type 'npm install' to install all required dependencies.
+    3) Type 'npm start' to start the frontend.

+To start the whole app,
+    1) Start the server.py file in the backend folder.
+    2) Move to the frontend folder and type in 'npm start'.